Sickle cell pain control

 Our commitment to pain management

-The health care team at Children's Hospitals and Clinics of Minnesota believes that infants and children have a right to the best level of pain relief that can be safely provided.
+The health care team at Children's Minnesota believes that infants and children have a right to the best level of pain relief that can be safely provided.
 Therefore, we take a team approach to pain and anxiety management using drug and non-drug therapies.
 Our goal is to have staff and families work together to evaluate pain promptly and treat it effectively.

 How can I care for my child?